hanami/hanami/README.md

 It's made up of smaller, single-purpose libraries.

-This repository is for the full-stack framework, which provides the glue that ties all the parts together.
+This repository is for the full-stack framework, which provides the glue that ties all the parts together:

-Here are the smaller single-purpose frameworks:

 * [**Hanami::Model**](https://github.com/hanami/model) - Persistence with entities, repositories and data mapper
 * [**Hanami::View**](https://github.com/hanami/view) - Presentation with a separation between views and templates